Garrakx/Custom-Regions/README.md

 * Pearl color will be displayed properly in the map view.
 * CRS should not complain about having a Patch/Patches folder.
 * Karma requeriments should now be displayed on the map.
 Thanks @Henpemaz <3.
-* Added a method to disable all hooks (called on OnDisable).
+* Added a method to disable all hooks (called on OnDisable), only for BepInEx users.
+* Corruption scits should be now colored as well.

 ***
 #### [0.8.40] - January 2021